Home - Bookapy Book Preview

 “Then it is settled.
 Send out the kirach messenger birds to our watchers.”

-Darras made good progress as the road was in reasonable condition.
-He did have the feeling he was being watched, though that was all it was, simply a feeling, nor was it hostile.
-He did pass a few people, all Human, many, merchants like himself, some having hired horses, others heading back towards the town, their business done.
-Every so often a messenger would pass conveying information to the various Barons of the Kingdom and so he reached the village of Trecor just as evening approached.
+Darras made good progress, as the road was in reasonable condition.
+He did feel he was being watched, though that was all it was, simply a feeling, nor was it hostile.
+He did pass a few people, all Human, many merchants like himself, some having hired horses, others heading back towards the town, their business done.
+Occasionally, a messenger would pass conveying information to the various Barons of the Kingdom, and so he reached the village of Trecor just as evening approached.

 The inn was easy to find, located on the main thoroughfare and advertised by a signboard showing a dancing… chicken, though Darras wasn’t too sure.
-Inside it was warm as well as reasonably clean and the smell of cooking meat made his stomach growl in anticipation.
+Inside, it was warm and reasonably clean, and the smell of cooking meat made his stomach growl in anticipation.

 “Welcome stranger to the Strutting Cock o’ the Walk,” the barman greeted him, clearing up the mystery of the sign a little.